French implant maker Carmat pins hopes on low energy heart

-PARIS Artificial heart maker Carmat is hoping a more energy-efficient implant and the appointment of a production chief can help it overcome recent failures at the French firm.
+PARIS (Reuters) - Artificial heart maker Carmat is hoping a more energy-efficient implant and the appointment of a production chief can help it overcome recent failures at the French firm.

 Carmat won clearance from the French medicines agency to resume an implant trial in May after a suspension following the death of a fifth patient in October.